 Delray Beach is experiencing, as is all of South Palm Beach County, incessant population growth above 5% per year, meaning the population of the area will likely double each 14 years pushing prices of real estate ever higher.
 It also brings with it significant cultural change, ever increasing traffic, and a heavy impact on mobility and the community’s quality of life.
 Still, Delray Beach has become a major dining and entertaining mecca of southeast Florida, an exciting city.

 The other 6 months of the year, Sandy lives in the small village of Lakemont, Rabun County, Georgia just two hour’s drive from the city of Atlanta, in the far northeast part of the state which is totally different than South Palm Beach County.
 The region experiences very slow growth, with a village culture and high quality of life, ease of mobility and an area where 85% of the land is in Federal and State forest, holding rapid growth to a minimum.
 Sandy is enjoying his fourth career in Rabun County, where he has purchased several older commercial buildings, renovated them and leased them as an active

 investor.
 His efforts are aimed at attracting young, entrepreneurs to the county to better serve the citizens and their upscale taste.
 He has eschewed the roll of developer to become an investor landlord.
-(He has come to realize having recently celebrated his 80 th. birthday in November 2017, that he as active as he was 50).
-His residence is in a modest cottage on the Tallulah River where he enjoys bird watching and attending St. James Episcopal Church where he has found many friends.
-He still is a man of business, philanthropy, words, colors, and is very much at peace and happy.
+(He has come to realize having recently celebrated his 80th. birthday in November 2017, that he as active as he was 50).
+His residence is in a modest cottage on the Tallulah River with his companion Christy, a pianist and former teacher, where he enjoys bird watching, serving and attending St. James Episcopal Church in Clayton where he has found many friends.
+He still is a man of business, philanthropy, words, colors, and is very much content happy and at peace.